 Marinating the Chicken

-- Cut 200g of chicken into small 1-2cm blocks and place into a bowl.
+- Fillet the chicken breast and thinly slice.
+Then place it into a bowl.

-- Add 1 tbsp corn flour, 1 tbsp sugar, 1 tsp salt and 1 tsp pepper to the chicken and stir thoroughly, until chicken is sticky andall traces of the corn flour have dissolved.
+- Add 1 tablespoon corn flour, 1 tablespoon sugar, 1 teaspoon salt and 1 teaspoon of white pepper to the chicken and stir thoroughly until the chicken is well coated.

-- Cover bowl with plastic wrap and place in the fridge for 1 hour to marinate.
+- Cover the bowl with plastic wrap and place in the fridge for 1 hour to marinate.

 Making the Soup